Power MOSFET: Gate oxide breakdown

 The gate oxide is very thin (100 nm or less), so it can only sustain a limited voltage.
-In the datasheets, manufacturers often state a maximum gate to source voltage, around 20 V, and exceeding this limit can result in destruction of the component.
-Furthermore, a high gate to source voltage reduces significantly the lifetime of the MOSFET, with little to no advantage on RDSon reduction.
+In the datasheets, manufacturers often state a maximum gate-to-source voltage, around 20 V, and exceeding this limit can result in destruction of the component.
+Furthermore, a high gate-to-source voltage reduces significantly the lifetime of the MOSFET, with little to no advantage on RDSon reduction.

 To deal with this issue, a gate driver circuit is often used.

-Maximum drain to source voltage
+Maximum drain-to-source voltage

-Power MOSFETs have a maximum specified drain to source voltage (when turned off), beyond which breakdown may occur.
+Power MOSFETs have a maximum specified drain-to-source voltage (in the off-state), beyond which breakdown may occur.
 Exceeding the breakdown voltage causes the device to conduct, potentially damaging it and other circuit elements due to excessive power dissipation.

 Maximum drain current

 The drain current must generally stay below a certain specified value (maximum continuous drain current).
 It can reach higher values for very short durations of time (maximum pulsed drain current, sometimes specified for various pulse durations).
 The drain current is limited by heating due to resistive losses in internal components such as bond wires, and other phenomena such as electromigration in the metal layer.